IlanKalendarov/IlanKalendarov.github.io/_posts/2021-02-10-offensive-hooking.md

-At this point its pretty easy, Implementing the steps like we did with the CLI version of runas.
-Lets fire up API Monitor.
-Using the process locator option in API Monitor we could see that the process is actually `explorer.exe`:
+At this point, it's pretty easy, Implementing the steps as we did with the CLI version of runas.
+Let's fire up API Monitor.
+Using the process locator option in API Monitor we could see that the process is `explorer.exe`:

  ![](https://raw.githubusercontent.com/IlanKalendarov/IlanKalendarov.github.io/main/Images/processLocator.png)